vedantMahangade/Myocardial-Infarction-Prediction/README.md

-# Myochardial-Infarction-Prediction
+# Myocardial-Infarction-Prediction
-Using aussian Naive Bayes and Bernoulli Naive Bayes to predict complications of Myochardial Infarction
+Using aussian Naive Bayes and Bernoulli Naive Bayes to predict complications of Myocardial Infarction